 Most hiking shoes have a low-cut ankle collar.
 If you are seeking lots of ankle support, hiking boots are probably a better choice.

-The way a shoe laces can make or break your big-mile adventure.
+The way a shoe laces up can make or break your big-mile adventure.
 Not being able to find a comfortably snug fit or fighting with constant loosening are both frustrating trail experiences.

 Some shoes have a single-pull system.
 And while it looks delicate and breakable, we’ve had no issues with long-term durability.
-Many testers find this system allows for a dialed fit and we appreciate the ability to make quick adjustments.
+Many testers find this system allows for a dialed fit, and we appreciate the ability to make quick adjustments.